netlore/OpenAKC/PLANNING.md

 * IN PROGRESS - Migrate functions (including data) into a libexec folder (eventually facilitate alternate data stores).

+* Refactor code to match coding standards as they are define

 * Record users OpenAKC public key in their user record